 The Best Place to Watch a Film in Toronto

 The best places to watch a film in Toronto prove that this city's rep cinema landscape is one of the best in North America and has been actively evolving for decades.
-Long littered with single-screen art houses — almost every neighbourhood has a nearby venue for non-commercial cinema — the last few years have seen a surge in interest and community thanks to the rise of a certain downtown film festival headquarters.
 Whether living in the East or the West, midtown or down near the water, Toronto cinephiles with insatiable appetites for classic, foreign, and challenging cinema are never likely to go hungry.

 Here, then, is the list of the best places to watch a movie in Toronto.

 The first 18 months in the life of the TIFF Bell Lightbox has shown that it has everything we want and need from a movie theatre.
 And then some.
 Inarguably the premiere cinematheque in Canada, the Lightbox can also pretty much compete with any single movie venue in the world.
 Swallowing up James Quandt's Cinematheque Ontario programming might have been enough to make that claim, but that the museum-esque structure also includes room for exhibitions, new art house releases, schlocky cult fare, children's programming, avant-garde screenings, a bookstore that sells the best film books in print, and space for a couple dozen film festivals just about seals the deal.